sighupio/furyctl/.github/pull_request_template.md

 >
 > PRs that do not have this checklist ready won't be reviewed.

-- [ ] My PR is has a clear scope and does not mix together several unrelated changes
+- [ ] My PR has a clear scope and does not mix together several unrelated changes
 - [ ] I've updated the `docs/releases/unreleased.md` file (or equivalent)
 - [ ] I've tested the proposed changes and wrote the tests performed in the section above
 - [ ] My branch is up-to-date with the target branch and there are no conflicts